Ricardicus/pdf-read/README.md

 ## Install

+I have only worked on this in a Linux environment.
+If you are on another system, you may need to fiddle a bit.
 This is a python project that comes with a requirements.txt file.
 You need Python 3.
 ```bash
 python3 -m venv venv